InstallAndUse/mgmt/monitoring/Icinga@MariaDB-Apache-Ubuntu22.md

 yum install icingaweb2 icingaweb2-selinux icingacli

-# if you wish to use EPEL's plugins, install them with
+# if you wish to use EPEL's plugins, install them with,
 yum install nagios-plugins-all
 # otherwise install them manually
 [...]
+# on some other repos, these checks are named as "monitoring-plugins"

 # yum install mariadb-server mariadb
 # use better module installation instead